-"Taking medication for a mental disorder is the same as taking Aspirin for a bad back—just because one relates to the mind doesn't make it shameful," notes our managing editor, Lindsey.
+"Taking medication for a mental disorder is the same as taking Aspirin for a bad back—just because one relates to the mind doesn't make it shameful," notes our editorial project director, Lindsey.
 "After all, the 'problem' is just located in a different area of the body and is an incredibly common genetic and environmentally triggered condition, so any shame associated with it is groundless."

-What's more, according to a 2006 study, 69% of patients with bipolar disorder are misdiagnosed initially and more than one-third remained misdiagnosed for 10 years or more.
+What's more, 69% of patients with bipolar disorder are misdiagnosed initially and more than one-third remained misdiagnosed for 10 years or more.
 That's the staggering statistic that so plainly became clear when I spoke to four women with bipolar disorder.
 They spent years on various medications, switching from pill to pill, unable to understand why nothing would work.
 Finally, after their diagnosis, things always got better.
 This sentiment has been echoed over and over again.

 Below, find three women's stories.

 "I am diagnosed with bipolar II as well as PTSD, dissociative disorder not otherwise specified, and OCD.
 I experienced severe anxiety and depression throughout high school but chalked it up to being an angsty teen.
 I finally sought professional treatment my freshman year of college and was diagnosed with general anxiety disorder and depression.
 My longtime boyfriend and I broke up, and I found myself debilitatingly depressed.
 I could not focus, I had no energy, and I could barely function.
 I visited the counseling center at my college, and they put me on an antidepressant.
 The antidepressant immediately picked up my mood but far too much.
 I couldn't sleep, my thoughts raced constantly, and I became incredibly impulsive.